Transaction Context

 // TODO: They are unregistered.
 Send them dust to register.

-}If you are signing with a Cosmos-based wallet, you will need the public key as well.
-All others (ETH, SOL, BTC) do not require this.
+For Cosmos-based wallets, you will need the public key.
 This may be available in the account response if the user has already interacted with BitBadges, but if this is first time, you can fetch it like below.

 const getPublicKey = async () => {